NathanEpstein/D3xter/README.md

 Note: D3.js is a dependency, must run `bower install d3`

 ## Usage
-Why use D3xter? **Because configuration is optional, charts with sensible defaults can be generated with a single line**
+Why use D3xter? **Because configuration is optional, charts with sensible defaults can be generated with a single line.**

 Functions take the data to plot and an optional configuration object.

-###Basic Examples/Usage
+###Basic Examples (no configuration)
 ```javascript
 var x = [1,2,3,4,5,6,7,8];
 var y = [-1,-2,-3,-4,1,2,3,4];